nico/hack/notes/llvm_pgo.md

 1. The filename the function is in, and its symbol name (`c.c:c1`)

-2. A hash of the function's IR.
-When compiling the file with profile generation, LLVM computes a hash of the function's IR (before inserting profiling instrumentation), and stores in the (instrumented) output .o file.
+2. A hash of the function's CFG structure.
+When compiling the file with profile generation, LLVM computes a hash of the function's CFG (before inserting profiling instrumentation), and stores in the (instrumented) output .o file.
 The linker copies it to the (instrumented) output executable, and when the binary runs, the profiling runtime extracts that data and writes